raza141/RL-Project/README.md

 - Action Space:
   - Buy, Sell, Hold
   - Short/Long
-  - Portfolio Weightes
+  - Portfolio Weights
-- FRED API will be used to fetch the interest rate data.
-Which will further preprocess.
+- FRED API will be used to fetch the interest rate data, which will further preprocess.
 [FRED Link](https://fredaccount.stlouisfed.org/apikey)
 - Micro FlowChart for Project flow [Miro Chart](https://miro.com/app/board/uXjVKH21GtA=/)
+- To enhance the state Space, we will use the momentum single and mean-reversion single
+  - In the Strategy folder, we have added the hqm.py file that finds the high-quality momentum stock out of given stocks
+  - Then, we choose the stock that has high-quality momentum.